Conveyancing Lismore

 You can count on us to explain your rights and obligations in plain English.
 We will take you through what ID documentation is required, the deposit payment process, as well as the execution of the contract.
 Additionally, we can facilitate witnessing where required.
 Though we are based in Lismore, we are able to travel as needed.

 To arrange a consultation with David Hunter Solicitor, call (02) 6621 2611.
-In addition to conveyancing, we can provide legal support for matters concerning property law, as well as wills and estates.
+In addition to conveyancing in Lismore, we can provide legal support for matters concerning property law, as well as wills and estates.

 Arrange A Consultation